ckinley360/StockPriceAndPopulationAge/ingest_data/population_age/README.md

 - **1990 - 1999:** [Population Estimates API](https://www.census.gov/data/developers/data-sets/popest-popproj/popest.1990-2000_Intercensals.html).
 Annual estimate calculated in April.
 - **2000 - 2010:** [CSV file](https://www.census.gov/data/datasets/time-series/demo/popest/intercensal-2000-2010-national.html).
 I used the July estimate for each year.
 - **2011 - 2020:** [CSV files](https://www.census.gov/data/tables/time-series/demo/popest/2010s-national-detail.html).
 I used the July estimate for each year.

+To verify that I pulled the data correctly, I used the [Federal Reserve Bank of St. Louis's population data](https://fred.stlouisfed.org/graph/?id=POP,) as a cross-check.
+There are some small differences due to the St. Louis Fed's rounding, and potentially pulling data from a United States Census Bureau source that was calculated in a slightly different way (you can get population estimates for the same date range in multiple places on the Census Bureau's website).